 SAP 522 2 - Epistles Course Outline Page 26 RM Reference Missing This quotation or idea needs support by a footnote reference.
 RN Refutation Needed You raised a view that needs to be proven false.
 RO Renumber Outline The outline needs to be numbered appropriately.
-SCN See Course Notes Consult the course syllabus, notes, handouts, or powerpoint slides for addition details on this topic.
+SCN See Course Notes Consult the course syllabus, notes, handouts, or powerpoint slides for additionad details on this topic.
 SCO See Course Outline You need to make your paper conform to the guidelines given in the course outline.
 SF Sentence Fragment This is not a complete, grammatically correct sentence.
 SGR See Grading Rubric Consult the grading rubric for this exam.
-SHM Sub-Headings Missing You have failed to subdivide your paper and place the appropriate headings of the subsections.
+SHM Sub-Headings Missing You have failed to subdivide your paper and place the appropriate headings on the subsections.
 SP Spelling Error Res ipsa loquitur SS Single Space This section needs to be single-spaced.
-(E.g., it is a block quote, or a footnote et cetera .)
-SSN Summary Statement Needed You should provide a summary statement of the position from an authoritativ source.
+(E.g., it is a block quote, or a footnote, et cetera .)
+SSN Summary Statement Needed You should provide a summary statement of the position from an authoritative source.
 STL Sentence Too Long The sentence is too long.
 Break this up into two or more shorter sentences.
 SVA Subject Verb Agreement The "number" of the subject does not agree with the number of the verb.
-(E.g you have a plural subject with a singular verb or vice versa .)
+(E.g., you have a plural subject with a singular verb or vice versa .)
 UFW Underline Foreign Words Underline or italicize foreign language words.
 UT Underline Title Underline or italicize book titles.
 VA Vague Your argument or citation is not clear in its meaning or application.
 VRE Verse Reference Error You have quoted a verse without giving a reference or have given a reference without citing the appropriate portion of the verse.
 VT Verb Tense Change the verb tense as appropriate.
 WBH Why Believe Her?
 You have cited the conclusions of an "expert witness."
 Why should I believe the truth claim solely on his or her authority?
 Establish why the expert's cited conclusions should be believed.
 WC Word Choice The meaning of this word or expression does not fit here.
 WCM Word Count Missing You failed to declare the total number of words used in paper.
 WM Word Missing You have omitted a word from the sentence.
 WS Write Succinctly You have employed far too many words to express your thought.
 Express the same thought using fewer words.
+WSN Word Study Needed Show how this word is used in various contexts and why it has the meaning yo say it has in this instance.
+WST Where Saith That?
 This is a statement requiring a reference.
 See also RM.